John Bacon McDonald: Biography

-John B. McDonald graduated from the United States Military Academy in 1881 and was stationed with the 25th infantry at Fort Randall, but was transferred to the 10th Cavalry in Texas a year later.
+John B. McDonald graduated, 52nd in a class of 53 from the United States Military Academy in 1881 and was stationed with the 25th infantry at Fort Randall, but was transferred to the 10th Cavalry in Texas a year later.

 He taught Military Science and Tactics from 1888 to 1890 in Auburn, Alabama, before he became quartermaster with the 10th Cavalry in Fort Grant, Arizona 1891.
 He held the quartermaster position in different Forts, before becoming Professor of Military Science and Tactics at the Military College of South Carolina from 1897 to 1898.
 He was promoted to captain in 1898.
 With the start of the Spanish–American War in 1898, McDonald became lieutenant colonel with the 1st Alabama Volunteer Infantry and was honourably mustered out after the end of the conflict in October 1898.

 During the Philippine–American War in June 1901, McDonald was injured in a battle in the Santa Lucia municipality.
 Although he got shot through the lung at the beginning of the fight, he concealed his injury from his subordinates until the battle was over.
 For this action, he was later awarded the Silver Star.

 He became a major with the 15th Cavalry in 1907 and was appointed as commander for Fort Ethan Allen the next year.